tharindurm/ROS-Demonstrations-in-Turtlesim-PDE4430_Assignment1/README.md

 - Teleoperation using the keyboard, with an option to change movement speed
 - Autonomous navigation to any given coordinate in the Turtlesim window
 - Avoiding wall collision – Override movement if wall hitting is imminent
-- Vacuum cleaning behaviour – Covering the entire window in an efficient manner
+- Vacuum cleaning behavior – Covering the entire window in an efficient manner
-- Multiple turtles vacuum cleaning behaviour – 2 is good, 3 or more is great
+- Multiple turtles vacuum cleaning behavior – 2 is good, 3 or more is great

 The nodes to achieve each task were coded using Python and each file name starts with the task number for easy identification.
-For the last task, 4 separate files were created which control the 4 robots in the turtlesim.
+For the last task, 4 separate files were created that control the 4 robots in the turtlesim.
 Video demonstrations are included in the 'media' folder.

 ## Guide to execute nodes